mrc-ide/shiny90/README.md

 ./bootstrap
 ```

 to install R dependencies.
-If your system doesn't suppport bash, then instead run `./bootstrap.R`.
+If your system doesn't suppport bash, then instead
+run `./bootstrap.R`.

 ## Run app
-Then run
+To run the app, use `./app.R`

+To run the app with the model in an inaccurate, but much faster mode for
+testing, use:

 ```
-./app.R
+SHINY90_TEST_MODE=TRUE ./app.R
 ```

-to run the app.

 ## Tests
 ```